 Meet the Director

 Carlo J. De Luca – (Biomedical Engineer) received his doctorate degree in 1972 from Queen’s University in Canada, where he began his academic career.
 He was appointed to the faculties of MIT and Harvard Medical School simultaneously from 1974 to 1984.
-He then joined Boston University, where he currently holds the titles of: Professor of Biomedical Engineering, Director of the NeuroMuscular Research Center, Research Professor of Neurology, and Professor of Electrical and Computer Engineering.
+He then joined Boston University, where he currently holds the titles of: Professor of Biomedical Engineering, Director of the NeuroMuscular Research Center, Research Professor of Neurology, Professor of Electrical and Computer Engineering, and Professor of Physical Therapy.
 He served as Dean ad interim of the College of Engineering from 1986 to 1989.

 He is recognized for introducing engineering principles to the field of Electromyography; for introducing EMG signal decomposition technologies; for studies on the control of motoneurons during voluntary contractions; for assessment of muscle fatigue via the surface EMG signal; and for studies on the control for posture.

-He trained 41 M.S. and Ph.D. students and collaborated with 40 scientists from 14 countries.
-His body of work includes: a book, Muscles Alive, 111 peer-reviewed articles, 20 book chapters, 17 peer-reviewed conference papers, and 15 patents.
-His writings have been cited over 12,000 times
+He trained 42 M.S. and Ph.D. students and collaborated with 41 scientists from 14 countries.
+His body of work includes: a book, Muscles Alive, 112 peer-reviewed articles, 20 book chapters, 18 peer-reviewed conference papers, and 15 patents.
+His writings have been cited over 13,000 times.

 He founded Delsys Inc., and continues to serve as its President and CEO.
 In 2006, Delsys received the Tibbetts award from the U S Small Business Technology Council for exemplary use of SBIR awards.
 He is the founder and President of the Neuromuscular Research Foundation, established to recognize researchers in the fields of Electromyography and Biomechanics with emphasis on Motor Control.
 The foundation provides an annual award, the Delsys Prize; and the Emerging Scientist Award administered by the International Society for Biomechanics.